 Experimentally, charge migration has been observed, e.g., with photofragmentation~\cite{Calegari_Nisoli:2014}, sequential double ionization~\cite{Fleischer_Staudte:2011,Mansson_Calegari:2021}, high-harmonic generation (HHG) spectroscopy~\cite{Kraus_Worner:2015,Worner_Wenger:2017}, and attosecond transient absorption spectroscopy (ATAS)~\cite{Goulielmakis_Krausz:2010, Matselyukh_Worner:2022}.
-HHG offers a spatial and time resolution of the hole dynamics but only for the first few femtoseconds due to a limited number of generated harmonics, thus missing the important effect of the nuclear motion on a longer time scale.
+HHG offers spatial and time resolution of the hole dynamics, but only for the first few femtoseconds, because of a limited number of generated harmonics, thus missing the important effect of the nuclear motion on a longer time scale.
 For this reason, ATAS has emerged as a powerful technique for tracking hole migration with time and spatial resolution for tens of femtoseconds by exploiting element-specific core-to-valence transitions~\cite{Golubev_Kuleff:2021}.
-Going beyond zero temperature and vacuum conditions, a recent work showed that resonant Raman spectroscopy can be used to disentangle the contributions from the solvent and individual vibrational modes to the overall decoherence~\cite{Gustin_Franco:2023}.
+Going beyond zero-temperature and vacuum conditions, a recent work showed that resonant Raman spectroscopy can be used to disentangle the contributions from the solvent and individual vibrational modes to the overall decoherence~\cite{Gustin_Franco:2023}.